Terms & Definitions

 Enriched Bread

 A bread is considered “enriched” when ingredients are added beyond the lean dough ingredients.
-Adding oil, milk, butter, honey, molasses, egg and so forth is considered “enriched” bread as these modify the dough structure considerably.
+Adding oil, milk, butter, sugar, honey, molasses, egg and so forth is considered “enriched” bread as these modify the dough structure considerably.
 These will affect things like rising ability, gluten structure and development, softness of the crumb, etc..
 They do more than simply change the taste of the bread.

 Straight Dough